gabrrodr/gabrrodr/README.md

 ### Hi there 👋

 <p>
-My name is Gabriela Rodriguez, I majored in Business and Translation, but I recently discovered a passion for Software engineering.
+My name is Gabriela Rodriguez, I majored in Business and Translation, but then discovered a passion for Software Engineering.
-In 2022 I did SheCodes Basics and in March, 2023 I entered 42 Porto.
+In 2022 I did a SheCodes course and in 2023 I entered 42 Porto.
-I've learned a lot and will continue to learn in and outside the cluster.
 </p>

-- 🔭 I’m currently working on 42's Common Core
+- 🔭 Finishing up 42 Common Core
-- 🌱 I’m currently fluent in C and getting there in C++ & Python
+- 🌱 C/C++
-- 😄 I love design and animation!
+- 😄 I love design and animation
-- ⚡ Fun fact: I can juggle
+- ⚡ I juggle